*Updated for 2026 entry onwards

-If you’re studying to go to university then at some point, you’re going to have to start thinking about the application process.
+If you’re planning to apply to university, at some point you’re going to need to start thinking about the application process.

-Aside from getting the grades, there are two key elements to your application: your personal statement and your UCAS reference.
+Aside from meeting the entry requirements, there are two key elements to your UCAS application: your personal statement responses and your UCAS reference.

 Essentially, it is a note of reassurance from an established professional that you are deserving of a place, should you be offered one.